 Hemp is our specialty; it’s where we excel: for us, it is a living fiber which imparts its exceptional qualities for health and well-being to the wearer.

 We are proud to be the pioneers of hemp’s renaissance in France.
 We were there at the launch of the Lin et Chanvre Bio Association, which aims to bring agricultural hemp textile production back to France.
 Thanks to the Association’s efforts and hard work, LCBio is making steady progress; we are convinced that within just a few years all our hemp will be grown in France.

 We are also developing this field of expertise with other natural fibers, such as flax, which is also a high-quality virtuous fiber.
 And we will continue with wool, and other fibers, such as nettle for example.
-We also work with organic cotton, cultivated without pesticides, of course, and using efficient irrigation.

 We always select the finest fibers, the longest, the best, only those which allow us to create the highest quality fabric.
 We do not compare fibers; they each have their own benefits.
 But our goal is always to maintain their intrinsic qualities.
 For this, we prefer to leave them a little raw, with irregular finishes.
 We know this can be confusing at first glance, yet it is these imperfections that make them beautiful and unique.

 Couleur Chanvre, A Pioneer in Clean Fabric Finishing